curieuxjy/Awesome_Manipulation/CONTRIBUTE.md

 Welcome contributions!
 Follow these steps to add to the list:

 1. **Fork the Repository**
-   Create your own copy of the repository by clicking the **Fork** button at the top.
+   - Create your own copy of the repository by clicking the **Fork** button at the top.

 2. **Generate a CodeSpace**
-   Open a [CodeSpace](https://github.com/features/codespaces) to edit and test your changes.
+   - Open a [CodeSpace](https://github.com/features/codespaces) to edit and test your changes.
+   - To run `asset/ordering.py` and `asset/word_cloud.py`, install the required Python packages by executing: `pip install -r requirements.txt`

 3. **Add Your Contribution**
-   Add the lines or items you want to include in the list.
+   - Add the lines or items you want to include in the list.
 Be sure to follow the existing format and style.

 4. **Organize the List**
-   Run the script `asset/ordering.py` to automatically sort the list in alphabetical order for consistency.
+   - Run the script `asset/ordering.py` to automatically sort the list in alphabetical order for consistency.

 5. **Submit a Pull Request**
-   Create a pull request with a brief description of the changes you made and why they should be included.
+   - Create a pull request with a brief description of the changes you made and why they should be included.

 Really appreciate your efforts to improve this list—thank you for contributing!